-Mount Point: This is the partition where the Linux Mint system files will be installed and forms the major portion of the hard disk space.
+Mount Point: This is the partition where the Linux Mint system files will be installed and form the major portion of the hard disk space.
 Don’t select any NTFS partitions – these are Windows systems.
 Remember the unallocated hard disk space that you created at I(3) of this article?
 Double-click on that partition and reduce the size by the size more than that of your computer’s RAM.
 For example, if you have 4GB RAM, you can reduce the size by at least 5GB or best would be 8GB (double that of RAM).
 The reduced space will be used for SWAP and Linux uses this place when you Hibernate your computer.
 Select ‘Use as’ as ‘Ext4 journaling file system’.
-Next specify Mount point as /.
+Next, specify Mount point as /.
 Then click OK.

 7. Next, specify the Keyboard layout.